 Cook for about 1 minute, then flip with a metal slotted spoon and continue cooking until both sides are golden brown.

 Strain the funnel cake bites out of the oil onto a paper towel lined plate.
 You can keep them warm in a 200 F oven while you continue cooking the rest of the batter.
 Make sure the oil returns to 375 F before each batch.

 Dust with confectioners' sugar, then serve with dipping sauce.

 How to Store

 Funnel cake fries are best served immediately while they are hot and fresh.
-You can store them in an air tight container in the refrigerator for up to 3 days.
-Reheat them in the air fryer at 400 F for 3 to 5 minutes or in a 400 F oven until crisp.
+You can store them in an airtight container in the refrigerator for up to 3 days.
+Reheat them in an air fryer at 400 F for 3 to 5 minutes or in a 400 F oven until crisp.

 How do you make funnel cakes crispy?